darnocer/blog/content/blog/bulk-resize-images.md

 summary: Resize a library of images for your website with one-click
 date: 2023-11-02
 aliases:
+draft: false
+category:
+  - tech
+content_type:
+  - guides
 tags:
   - efficiency
   - macos
-draft: false
-type:
-  - tip
 layout:
   - PostSimple
-category:
+status:
-  - macos
+  - published
 ---

 <Callout title="When this is useful" text="Quickly resize a library of full-size photos to upload to your website."/>